squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 all the bi-terms that need to be proved equivalent are displayed as a numbered list.

-.. example:: Initial judgment for observational equivalence
+.. example:: Initial judgement for observational equivalence

    Consider a goal for observational equivalence, where the frame is enriched with some public key, as follows: